 Wrongful death claims arising from occupational diseases are challenging and complex.
 Our skilled Maryland wrongful death attorney has the experience and resources to provide your family with professional representation.
 However, it remains essential to contact our office sooner than later. the statute of limitations is a deadline to protect the defendant; it is not meant to give the plaintiff years to consider thinking about filing a case.
 If you want to increase the chances of being successful and receiving the compensation you deserve, it is critical to have our office working on your case sooner rather than later.

 Talk to Our Baltimore Wrongful Death Lawyer for a Free Consultation

 Wrongful death cases are extremely traumatic.
-Even if the death of your family member was someone else’s fault you may be wary about filing a lawsuit.
+Even if the death of your family member was someone else’s fault, you might be wary about filing a lawsuit.
 People who die as passengers in car accidents in Baltimore are often riding with friends.
-Family members often don’t want to sue a close friend.
+Family members often do not want to sue a close friend.
 However, death usually causes incredible financial hardship.
-It’s important to know about the wrongful death limitations laws and to act quickly with the help of a Maryland wrongful death attorney.
+It’s important to know about the wrongful death limitations laws and to act quickly with the help of a Dundalk wrongful death attorney.
 These are complicated cases and the clock is ticking.
-At the Law Offices of Randolph Rice, we take over the difficult work of preparing a claim and give you time to grieve.
-Please call us for a free consultation at 410-431-0911.
+At Rice, Murtha & Psoras, we take over the difficult work of preparing a claim and give you time to grieve.
+Please call us for a free consultation at 410-694-7291.